hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 #### Corrected Task Wait

-There is an obvious correction to the above problem: use `unblocked_time` instead of `scheduled_time`:
+There is an obvious correction to the above problem: use `dep_met_time` instead of `scheduled_time`:
 ```
-unblocked_time := max(dependency_finish_times)
+dep_met_time := max(dependency_finish_times)
-begin_wait := max(scheduled_time, unblocked_time)
+begin_wait := max(scheduled_time, dep_met_time)
 wait_time := start_time - begin_wait
 ```
-However, this has its own problem: when a task has been sitting in the queue while blocked, this may cause it to be weighted higher and therefore run faster than if it had been submitted without dependencies at `unblocked_time`.
+However, this has its own problem: when a task has been sitting in the queue while blocked, this may cause it to be weighted higher and therefore run faster than if it had been submitted without dependencies at `dep_met_time`.
 As such, this may be a slight under-estimate of task wait time.
 However, we can be sure it is not an over-estimate.
 This is currently what I use to evaluate task and distro performance, so much so that I have begun to refer to it as `wait_time` and the naive approach as `uncorrected_wait_time`.
 This metric also has the bonus of decoupling distro performance from one another.
 To clarify, often a performant distro such as rhel62-small will have tasks that depend on tasks from poorly-performing distros such as rhel67-zseries-large.
-This situation would no longer affect rhel62-small if we take the `unblocked_time` into consideration.
+This situation would no longer affect rhel62-small if we take the `dep_met_time` into consideration.

-(Note: at one point `unblocked_time` was computed in evergreen, however this created performance problems and the functionality was removed)

 Corrected task wait is calculated automatically by the core task data ingestion engine used by both `metrics.py` and `plots.py`, and stored under the `begin_wait` field in each task dictionary.

+This functionality has been added to evergreen with [this PR](https://github.com/evergreen-ci/evergreen/pull/4351), and is currently in use in the [Evergreen Task Start Wait Times SLAs dash](https://mongodb.splunkcloud.com/en-US/app/search/unblocked_task_metrics?form.unused=aws&form.timeselector.earliest=rt-1h&form.timeselector.latest=rt).

 #### Lies, Damn Lies, and Task Summary Statistics